Function overloading: Basic definition

 Another example is a Print(object o) function that executes different actions based on whether it's printing text or photos.
 The two different functions may be overloaded as Print(text_object T); Print(image_object P).
 If we write the overloaded print functions for all objects our program will "print", we never have to worry about the type of the object, and the correct function call again, the call is always: Print(something).

 Languages supporting overloading

-Languages which support function overloading include, but are not necessarily limited to, the following:
+Languages supporting function overloading include, but are not limited to: